Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 ### Create the GitHub Actions workflow

 If you wait a couple minutes and review the deployment logs, you'll see that the deployment to your apps failed.
 This is because the default workflow created in the previous step when you were configuring continuous deployment with GitHub Actions uses a publishing profile to authenticate.
 This level of access was disabled.
-You need to edit the workflow so that it uses your OpenID Connect credentials.
+You need to edit the workflow so that it uses your OpenID Connect credentials instead.
 For sample workflows, see the OpenID Connect tab in [Deploy to App Service](https://learn.microsoft.com/azure/app-service/deploy-github-actions?tabs=openid#deploy-to-app-service).
 If you've been following along, use the below workflow.

 1. Open your GitHub repository and go to the `dotnetcore-docs-hello-world/.github/workflows/` directory.
 You'll see two autogenerated workflows, one for each app you created.
 Repeat the next step for each of them.
 1. Select the "pencil" button in the top right to edit the file.
-Replace the contents with the below, which assumes you created the GitHub secrets earlier, and then commit directly to the master branch.
+Replace the contents with the below, which assumes you created the GitHub secrets earlier, update the placeholder for `AZURE_WEBAPP_NAME` for your apps, and then commit directly to the master branch.
 This commit will trigger the GitHub Action to run again and deploy your code, this time using OpenID Connect to authenticate.

     ```yml
     name: .NET Core